Famous lakes of New Zealand

 4. Lake Pukaki

 Giving the perfect views of snowy Mount Cook, Lake Pukaki is one of the large lakes that border the Mackenzie basin.
-It is located in the central portion of South Island and at an equal distance to the Pacific and the Tasman Sea coasts.
+It is located in the central portion of the South Island and at an equal distance from the Pacific and the Tasman Sea coasts.

 Lake Pukaki is one of the lakes that was formed by glacial action millennia ago.
 The lake is surrounded by New Zealand’s breathtaking and picturesque alpine landscapes.